ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 #### SAFT-$\gamma$ Mie

-The group-contribution version of SAFT-VR Mie, developed by Papaioannou _et al._ (2014), the SAFT-$\gamma$ Mie equation rests on the same general framework as SAFT-VR Mie, although, as it is a group-contribution method, we are able to model heterogenous chains (in SAFT equations discussed previously, all segments in a chain were the same size).
+The group-contribution version of SAFT-VR Mie, developed by Papaioannou _et al._ (2014), the SAFT-$\gamma$ Mie equation rests on the same general framework as SAFT-VR Mie, although, as it is a group-contribution method, we are able to model heterogeneous chains (in SAFT equations discussed previously, all segments in a chain were the same size).
 The group-contribution methodology is based on that developed by Lymperiadis _et al._ (2008).
 An interesting aesthetic change is with the number of segments where this is now separated into the shape factor, $S$, and the number of segments $v^*$.
 The latter must now be an integer and the former is a direct measure of how 'fused' the segments are.
 Approximately 60 groups are currently available for this equation.
 A noteworthy advantage of using groups is that unlike parameters between groups can be estimated from pure-component data; these can then be readily extended to mixtures without further regression.

 This equation has also been extended to electrolytes through SAFT-$\gamma$E Mie.